I can still cut it at Test level insists Bath and Wales centre Jamie Roberts

 “As a senior player, I’m always there to support Stuart and help him create an environment where this club can get back to winning ways.
 He’s a good rugby man so we’re all in this together and we’re an ambitious group that wants to win games.

 “We haven’t been good enough in Europe, that’s the black and white of it.
-We lost to , Harlequins and back-to-back to Clermont, but in the Premiership we’ve beaten and Exeter, two of the top teams in the league.
+We lost to Ulster, Harlequins and back-to-back to Clermont, but in the Premiership we’ve beaten Northampton and , two of the top teams in the league.

 A by-product of injuries to key back-line men like Jonathan Joseph, Anthony Watson and Semesa Rokduguni has been the emergence of 19-year-old winger Gabe Hamer-Webb and centre Max Wright, 22, who has impressed over the last 12 months.